The Mimi & Flo Show

 The Mimi & Flo Show is the web's first Choose Your Own Adventure-style comedy webseries.
 It has been active since February 20, 2007.
 The story is about 2 girls from the midwest struggling in New York City and trying to become successful.
-Their made-for-YouTube video SAME DUDE (uploaded to YouTube Friday, July 27), is a musical-parody of R. Kelly and Usher's "Same Girl".
+Their made-for-YouTube video SAME DUDE is a musical-parody of R. Kelly and Usher's "Same Girl".

 The show is written and created by Hannah Bos, Frances Chewning, and Jeff Maksym.
 It stars Frances Chewning as Mimi, and Hannah Bos as Flo.
 The direction and cinematography is by Jeff Maksym.

 One episode of the series features a guest appearance by former Howard Stern sidekick, Jackie Martling.